 Please click here to consult the COPE guidelines on conflict of interest.
 The editors’ declarations of interest statements can also be viewed online.

-The CKJ Editorial teams reserve the right to use CrossCheck.
+The NDT editorial team reserves the right to use CrossCheck.
 CrossCheck is an initiative started by CrossRef to help its members actively engage in efforts to prevent scholarly and professional plagiarism.

 By submitting your manuscript to the journal it is understood that this it is an original manuscript and is unpublished work and is not under consideration elsewhere.
 Plagiarism, including duplicate publication of the author’s own work, in whole or in part without proper citation is not tolerated by the journal.

-PREPARATION OF MANUSCRIPTS TO BE PUBLISHED IN CKJ
+13. PREPARATION OF MANUSCRIPTS TO BE PUBLISHED IN NDT

-Word count: maximum 3000, excluding abstract (up to 250 words) but excluding references, tables and figures.
+Word count: maximum 3500 words including an abstract of 250 words but excluding references, tables and figures

 References: maximum 50